-According to CSR, the Early Withdrawal Penalty for the 23-month Bump Up CD Special is six months interest and 18 months interest for the 59-month Bump Up CD Special.
+According to CSR, the Early Withdrawal Penalty for the 29-month Flexible CD is six months interest.

 Deposits at Blue Hills are not only insured by the FDIC, but are also covered by the Depositors Insurance Fund (DIF).